 Every Tech Revolution Killed an Industry.
 None Did It in Under 4 Years.

-Everyone assumes AI will destroy industries overnight.
-The historical data says otherwise.
-Every technology revolution has killed major industries — but never as fast as people feared at the time.
+Everyone assumes AI is going to destroy industries overnight.
+The historical data says otherwise: every tech revolution has killed major industries, but never as fast as people feared at the time.

 The fastest industry decline from tech disruption: ~5 years to lose 50%.